fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 By adopting standard ontologies such as PROV-O, SKOS, and VOID, we enhance interoperability and facilitate knowledge organization within the ecosystem.

-Facts from multiple sources can be crawled, combined and curated into a custom fact graph, rich in contextual understanding for each use case.
+Facts from multiple sources can be crawled, combined and curated into a custom fact web, rich in contextual understanding for each use case.

 ## 1.2 Use Case: Financial